tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 - Every time a player receives a vote, his _score_ increases by 1.
 - At the end of the game, the player(s) with the highest score win(s).
 The one(s) with the lowest score lose(s).
 - The winning player(s) earn(s) 1 million dollars (evenly split, if multiple winners).
+- If a player is banned (because of cheating), she has to return the money she was given at the beginning as well.
+If she cannot, she is considered as having a debt, as if she had finished the game with a debt.
 <!--
 \vspace{1\baselineskip}
 -->